0 Items in Your Cart

 The jobs of technical support specialists vary according to whom they assist and what they fix.
 Some specialists help private users exclusively; others are on call to a major corporate buyer.
 Some work with computer hardware and software, while others help with printer, modem, and fax problems.
 User support specialists, also known as help desk specialists, work directly with users themselves, who call when they experience problems.
 The support specialist listens carefully to the user's explanation of the precise nature of the problem and the commands entered that seem to have caused it.
 Some companies have developed complex software that allows the support specialist to enter a description of the problem and wait for the computer to provide suggestions about what the user should do.

 The initial goal is to isolate the source of the problem.
 If user error is the culprit, the technical support specialist explains procedures related to the program in question, whether it is a graphics, database, word processing, or printing program.
-If the problem seems to lie in the hardware or software, the specialist asks the user to enter certain commands in order to see if the computer makes the appropriate response.
+If the problem is in the hardware or software, the specialist asks the user to enter certain commands in order to see if the computer makes the appropriate response.
 If it does not, the support specialist is closer to isolating the cause.
 The support specialist consults supervisors, programmers, and others in order to outline the cause and possible solutions.

-Some technical support specialists conduct “live chats” online with customers who are having difficulty using a company’s Web site, accessing content, or making an online purchase.
+Some technical support specialists conduct live chats online with customers who are having difficulty using a company’s Web site, accessing content, or making an online purchase.
 They also interact with online customers via instant messaging software, e-mail, or telephone.

 Some technical support specialists who work for computer companies are mainly involved with solving problems whose cause has been determined to lie in the computer system's operating system, hardware, or software.
 They make exhaustive use of resources, such as colleagues or books, and try to solve the problem through a variety of methods, including program modifications and the replacement of certain hardware or software.